What is Demi Glace?

 How to Make Demi Glace at Home

 Over time, there have been many variations for preparing demi-glace until Auguste Escoffier standardized it in his Le Guide Culinaire, but I think this recipe adapted from The Food Network is a good one for anyone preparing it at home.
+Most restaurant chefs make a big batch of demi glace because they use it in a lot of recipes and it takes a lot of work.

 What If You Don’t Want To Prepare It From Scratch?